-- Bittersweet Ending: Helius stays behind on the Moon, only to find that Friede has chosen to stay behind with him rather than return to Earth with her fiance and live.
+- Bittersweet Ending: Wolf Helius (Willy Fritsch) stays behind on the Moon, but finds that Friede Velten (Gerda Maurus) has chosen to stay behind with him rather than return to Earth with her fiance and live.

 - Bold Explorer: Helius and Professor Mannfeldt plan and lead an expedition to the moon.

-- The Chick: Averted with Friede Venton, who is the title character and heroine of the tale; clearly inspired by real-life aviatrixes of the era.
+- The Chick: Averted with Friede Velten, who is the title character and heroine of the tale; although a student of astronomy, she is clearly inspired by real-life female aviators of the era.
 Impressive when you compare it to the later patronising view of women in science fiction (see Project Moonbase).

-- Corrupt Corporate Executive: The Finance Group and their representative, Walt Turner, who want to mine the Moon for its gold so they can control the world market.
+- Corrupt Corporate Executive: The Finance Group and their representative, Walt Truner (Fritz Rasp, the "Thin Man" in Metropolis), who want to mine the Moon for its gold so they can control the world market.

-- Dirty Coward: Hans Windegger, Friede's fiance, breaks down in fear when he loses the Lottery Of Doom.
+- Dirty Coward: Hans Windegger (Gustav von Wangenheim), Friede's fiancé, breaks down in fear when he loses the Lottery of Doom.
 Helius then decides to stay behind instead, as he thinks Friede still loves Hans.

-- Little Stowaway: 12 year old Gustav hides on the rocket so he too can see the Moon.
+- Little Stowaway: Twelve-year-old Gustav (Gustl Stark-Gstettenbaur) hides on the rocket so he, too, can see the Moon.

 - Love Triangle: Engineer Hans Windegger and scientist Wolf Helius are both attracted to the heroine.

-- Shown Their Work: Along with Destination Moon and 2001: A Space Odyssey, this was one of the few sci-fi movies where the creators paid serious attention to their technical advisors — in this case science writer Willy Ley and Romanian rocket scientist Hermann Oberth.
-So accurate was the film the Gestapo later confiscated the release prints and a large cutaway model of the spacecraft, for fear it would compromise Germany's secret ballistic rocket program.
+- Along with Destination Moon and 2001: A Space Odyssey, this was one of the few sci-fi movies where the creators paid serious attention to their technical advisors — in this case, science writer Willy Ley and Romanian rocket scientist Hermann Oberth.
+So accurate was the film that the Gestapo later confiscated the release prints and a large cutaway model of the spacecraft, for fear that it would compromise Germany's secret ballistic rocket program.